thisisdavidbell/node-docker-kubernetes/README.md

 * Build the docker image: `docker build -t <name> .`
   * Note: you can use this same command to rebuild the image if you make changes to the Dockerfile or node app.
 * Verify image exists: `docker images`
+  * Note: when creating the image we didn't specify a version, so it is shown as 'latest'
 * Run the docker image: `docker run -p 8081:8080 -d <name of image>`
   * Note for demonstration purposes we tell docker to make the app available externally on port 8081, linked to port 8080 on the docker container.
 * Confirm docker image running: `docker ps`